hth313/OS4/doc/idioms.rst

 First, the code that are providing the code pointer is in a page relocatable module.
 Normally, we do not know which page we will be executing from.
-We can find this out by calling ``PCTOC``, but it is just easier to leave it to the called routine to figure it out.
+This can be found at run-time using the ``PCTOC`` in the operating system.
+In practice, it is often easier to leave it to the called routine to figure it out (as it has the return address on the stack).

 Second, with the page taken care of, we have 12 bits to represent using 10 bits.
 We can do this by aligning the code so that the